 Of course, the bigger question is who would we prefer to play in the ALDS?
 On the one hand, everything goes out the window in October.
 That’s the time when Mariano Rivera inexplicably walks Kevin Millar with a championship within reach, and JD Drew earns four years of paychecks with one swing of the bat.

 But using the past as any indicator, I’d say we want no part of Texas.
 They’re the only one of the three teams competing for the Wild Card that we have a losing record against in 2013; we went 2-4 against the Rangers, 6-1 against Cleveland and 12-7 against the Rays.
-Using this guideline, Cleveland is not only the “sentimental” favorite, since Francona vs. Farrell would make for a good storyline, they’re also the team we have the better chance against.
+Using this guideline, Cleveland is not only the “sentimental” favorite, since Francona vs. Farrell would make for a good storyline, they’re also the team we have the better chance against, and I wouldn’t bet on the best betting apps against them.

 Interestingly, Cleveland has a better record in 2013 against Texas (5-1) than Tampa Bay (2-4).
 So that math tells me that a Texas victory tonight would put us in a better position to have a Sox-Indians ALDS.